 DAP DynaFlex Ultra vs DynaFlex 230

-In comparing DAP DynaFlex Ultra vs DynaFlex 230 a couple key things reveal themselves.
+In comparing DAP DynaFlex Ultra vs DynaFlex 230 a couple of key things reveal themselves.
 For one, DynaFlex Ultra is more flexible, having a movement rating of Class 35 (except Clear) vs the DynaFlex 230 rating of Class 25.
 DynaFlex Ultra is simply more flexible—and remains so.
 It also has great UV resistance to yellowing.
 That same resistance gives it a longer resilience against hardening, cracking, or splitting.
 DAP DynaFlex 230 is currently available in a wider range of colors than Ultra, however, it has been out longer.
 It also fills larger gaps.
 Both products are latex-based and clean up easily with water.

 Other differences and comparative specs: